 Cuyamaca College is the home of the Heritage of the Americas Museum, a cultural and educational center featuring the prehistoric and historic art, culture and natural history of the Americas.
 There are fossils as old as 450 million years exhibited in the Natural History wing.
-Artifacts representing ancient cultures of the Americas are presented in the Archeology and Anthropology wings, and the Art wing displays the art of the world from ancient Chinese jade to modern painting and sculpture.
+Artifacts representing ancient cultures of the Americas are presented in the Archaeology and Anthropology wings, and the Art wing displays the art of the world from ancient Chinese jade, including a rare burial suit from the Han Dynasty, to modern painting and sculpture.